KoldenAxelson/crunchy/README.md

     Q: What are all those \x1b codes?
     A: They style terminal text, check out my other repo "what_the_hex" it's very helpful.

+### What's the next thing I'm working on
+    Currently trying to get the refresh token.
+    Right now each time I run the script it logs me in.
+    Lots of sign ins sign me out of my account.
+    I don't like that.
+The refresh token should help.